tleecsm/VoVTCG/vov/data/cards.md

 ## <b>Death's Judgement</b>
 ### <i>Deadeye Response, Ranged</i>
- - Rank: 3
+ - Rank: 2
  - Cost: 1

 <b>Trigger:</b> Target <b>Piercing</b> card skips the arrival step and deals damage to a fortification.
-<b>Response:</b> Target card may target a leader in reserve that it shares a field with for its piercing damage.
+<b>Response:</b> Target card may target any card controlled by an opponent for its piercing damage.
 <br>

 ##### ALP.DDE.003